jtbennett/create-ts-project/README.md

 console.log(aValue);
 ```

-When you save the file, you should see in your terminal that nodemon noticed the change and restarted the server, which logged the value that you just imported.
+When you save the file, you should see in your terminal that nodemon noticed the change and restarted the server.
+You should see in the terminal the output of the `console.log()`.

 Now make a change to the string value in `./packages/my-lib/src/index.ts` -- in the referenced package -- and save.
 You should see the server restart and pick up your change.

+The server automatically picks up new references as well as any changes made in those referenced packages.

 ### Remove a reference (dependency) between packages